akiatoji/jquery-dragdrop-rails/README.md

 # Jquery::Dragdrop::Rails

-This is a simple integration for ThreeDubMedia's jquery.event.drag and jquery.event.drop plugins for Rails 3.x.
+This is a simple integration of ThreeDubMedia's jquery.event.drag and jquery.event.drop plugins for Rails 3.x.

+This gem just integrates the plugins as assets.
+For more details on ThreeDubMedia's plugins, refer to http://threedubmedia.com

 ## Installation